benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q096.png)

-_**Q93:** Any dragon that freezed at least 3 dragons for more than 10 minutes.
-The number of times it freezed each of these dragons is at least 5_
+_**Q93:** Any dragon that froze at least 3 dragons for more than 10 minutes.
+The number of times it froze each of these dragons is at least 5_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q093.png)

 Filtering stages:

 - Pass only (> 10 minutes freezes)
-- Pass only dragons A that freezed at least 3 dragons for more than 10 minutes
+- Pass only dragons A that froze at least 3 dragons for more than 10 minutes
-- Pass only dragon pairs (A, B) where A freezed B for more than 10 minutes - at least 5 times
+- Pass only dragon pairs (A, B) where A froze B for more than 10 minutes - at least 5 times

-_**Q94:** Any dragon that freezed at least 3 dragons - each at least 5 times for more than 10 minutes_
+_**Q94:** Any dragon that froze at least 3 dragons - each at least 5 times for more than 10 minutes_

 Filtering stages:

 - Pass only (> 10 minutes freezes)
 - Pass dragon pairs (A, B) where A freezd B at least 5 time for more than 10 minutes
-- Pass only dragons A that freezed for more than 10 minutes - at least 3 dragons
+- Pass only dragons A that froze for more than 10 minutes - at least 3 dragons

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q094.png)